 There are 75 guest rooms in hotel Indigo Chester with 2 lifts to take you up to your floor.
 The rooms are decorated in 3 different Chester-inspired themes.

 Our room was inspired by Chester’s race course.
-I loved all of the small design details, the sliding stable door of the wardrobe, the deep hunter greens, and even the metal bucket bin was in keeping with the stable feel.
+I loved all of the small design details, the sliding stable door of the wardrobe, the deep hunter greens, and even the metal bucket bin were in keeping with the stable feel.

 Our room came with a super comfy Hypnos bed with luxury Egyptian cotton linen.
 Which was so amazing to sleep on.
 Honestly, I wish I could have taken the sheets home with me!
 The bathroom is spa-inspired (although not quite as impressive as our bathroom at Hotel Indigo in Bath, which I’m still obsessing over).
 There was a kettle with a selection of teas (and fresh milk in the fridge for us Brits), plus a Nespresso coffee machine, and some water and soft drinks available.
 There was also a 40” flat screen TV, not that we used it.